-The Company is mandated by law to have an OSH policy aligned to its operations and developed with worker participation and communicated across the board.
+Law to have an OSH policy aligned to its operations, developed with worker participation, and communicated across the board mandates the Company.

 Fiduga Ltd has set forth an Occupational Health and Safety Policy that workers should be protected from sickness, disease and injury arising from their employment.
 The policy measures relate to machinery safety and ergonomics, handling and transport of materials, sound management of chemicals, and protection against biological risks, welfare and accommodation facilities.